Medically reviewed by Drugs.com. Last updated on Jul 1, 2022.

 (a) Prior to reconstitution, verify that the vial containing lyophilized Extavia is not cracked or damaged.
 Do not use cracked or damaged vials.

-(b) To reconstitute lyophilized Extavia for injection, attach the prefilled syringe containing the diluent (Sodium Chloride, 0.54% Solution) to the Extavia vial using the vial adapter.
+(b) To reconstitute lyophilized Extavia for injection, attach the pre-filled syringe containing the diluent (0.54% Sodium Chloride Solution, USP) to the Extavia vial using the vial adapter.

 (c) Slowly inject 1.2 mL of diluent into the Extavia vial.